LiveSplit/LiveSplit/Documentation/Auto-Splitters.md

 #### General Variables

 ##### vars
 A dynamic object which can be used to store variables.
-You should declare these in the `init` action.
+Make sure the variables are defined (for example in `startup` or `init`) before trying to access them.
+This can be used to exchange data between Actions.
 ```
 init { vars.test = 5; }
 update { print(vars.test.ToString()); }